Calculating how to scale a SaaS business

 Outsource your business functions

+According to Statista, the IT outsourcing market is expected to hit a revenue of US$512.50 billion by 2024.
+Outsourcing SaaS development can be done strategically to scale up your product.
 Hiring an experienced software development company is the fastest way to enhance your in-house team with relevant skills.
-Not to mention, outsourcing eliminates costs on training, retaining, and renting office space for your employees.
+Moreover, it eliminates expenses on training, retaining, and renting office space for your employees.
+At the same time, when outsourcing custom software development, you can get a one-of-a-kind product that serves your specific needs.

 Promote through multiple channels

+Effective marketing is more than buying ad space, social media promotion, and search engine optimization.
 You might want to promote your brand through influencers.
-That’s what Spotify did when it aimed its streaming platform at Swedish music bloggers that spread the word about the app.
+That’s what Spotify did when it aimed its streaming platform at Swedish music bloggers who spread the word about the app.

 Offer free subscription models

-But it’s not just about conversion rates.
+You can also try offering a free tier with an option to try the premium version and then monitor how it improves your conversion rates.
 Free offerings allow you to gather feedback from a broader range of users.
-Those who didn’t convert are likely to share what’s missing from your product, which could help you scale your SaaS product in the right direction.
+Those who didn’t convert are likely to share what’s missing from your offerings, which could help you scale up SaaS products in the right direction.

 Integrate third-party APIs

-Out-of-the-box software can help you scale your SaaS startup.
 Instead of building the entirety of your software, you can connect third-party services to your platform via application programming interfaces (APIs).

 Communicate with your audience to retain them